asparagus/protobrain/README.md

 ```

 ## License
-brain is a project licensed under GNU GPLv3.
+protobrain is a project licensed under GNU GPLv3.